nikeethr/KaggleTitanic/Notes/Phase1.md

 - Particularly interested in:
     - What is the relationship between Pclass and Fare?
 [X]
     - What is the significance of the tickets with non-numbers?
 [X]
-    - Examine the claim of women and children have higher survival rate?
+    - Examine the claim of women and children have higher survival rate.
     - What is the survival rate of families vs individuals?
     - what is the survival rate based on Pclass?
 (Perhaps split this by group to get an unbiased figure)